PLAY NICE

 Solo exhibition at Pushkin House in London.

-An ongoing series exploring the relationship between a Central Asian artist, their struggle with identity, and biases in publicly available AI networks.
+An ongoing series exploring the relationship between a Central Asian artist, their struggle with identity, and biases in publicly available AI models.

 2023